Peter Whitford: Early life

 Peter Whitford was born in Adelaide, South Australia.
-He studied at Sydney's NIDA, graduating in 1963 with Diploma of Dramatic Art (Acting).
+He studied at Sydney's National Institute of Dramatic Art (NIDA), graduating in 1963 with a Diploma of Dramatic Art (Acting).

 Career

 Whitford is an actor, playwright, director and singer, who started his career in radio roles and then in theatre, beginning in 1958.

-From the 1960s he then began appearing in film and television roles, which he continued up until 2010.
+From the 1960s, Whitford then began appearing in film and television roles, which he continued up until 2010.
 When he graduated from NIDA in 1963, Whitford performed in ABC Radio play, King of Hearts.
 He then played Jack Porter in the long-running radio serial Blue Hills.

 Whitford's theatre credits are numerous.
 His early stage roles were in university theatre at NIDA, in plays such as Julius Caesar, Hamlet, The Crucible, Waiting for Godot and The Cherry Orchard.
 He went on to act in productions for Northside Theatre Company, STC, MTC, Queensland Theatre Company, Old Tote Theatre Company and Belvoir Street.
-He also ventured into musical theatre with singing roles as the Governor in The Best Little Whorehouse in Texas, Moonface Martin in Anything Goes as and Sir John in Me and My Girl.
+He also ventured into musical theatre with singing roles as the Governor in The Best Little Whorehouse in Texas, Moonface Martin in Anything Goes and Sir John in Me and My Girl.

-Whitford had main roles in television beginning with Peter Prentice in sitcom I've Married A Bachelor in 1968, followed by Guy Sutton in soap opera Number 96 in 1976.
-Otherwise he mostly took on guest roles in his early television career, in series including Contrabandits, The Link Men, The Rovers, Homicide, Ryan, Division 4, The Restless Years, Chopper Squad, Skyways, Prisoner, Cop Shop, Kingswood Country, A Country Practice and Mother and Son.
+Whitford had main roles in television beginning with the titular bachelor, Peter Prentice in Logie Award-winning ABC sitcom I've Married A Bachelor in 1968, and followed by racing car driver and Vera Collins' husband, Guy Sutton in soap opera Number 96 in 1976.
+Otherwise, he mostly took on guest roles in his early television career, in series including Ryan, Division 4, The Sullivans, Chopper Squad, Prisoner, Cop Shop, Kingswood Country, A Country Practice and Mother and Son.

-Whitford had a recurring role in Carson's Law in 1983, and appeared in the 1984 Test cricket miniseries Bodyline opposite Hugo Weaving and Gary Sweet.
-He then played the regular role of ruthless businessman Ashley Wheeler in 1985 children's series, The Henderson Kids, also starring Kylie Minogue, Ben Mendelsohn and Nadine Garner.
+Whitford had a recurring role in Carson's Law in 1983, and appeared in the 1984 Kennedy Miller Test cricket miniseries Bodyline, opposite Hugo Weaving and Gary Sweet.
+He then played the regular role of ruthless businessman and would-be developer, Ashley Wheeler in 1985 children's series, The Henderson Kids, also starring Kylie Minogue, Ben Mendelsohn and Nadine Garner.